Trenton–Mercer Airport: Ground transportation

+American Airlines announced in July 2025 that it will establish a connecting bus to Philadelphia International Airport from Trenton Airport.
+The service is ticketed & operated as an airline flight but will utilize buses, given Philadelphia's close proximity to Trenton and available connections as a major hub for American Airlines.
+This airside-to-airside service, which is solely for screened passengers who booked a seat on the route, is operated by American's bus service partner, Landline, on the airline's behalf.
+As of September 21, 2025, American Airlines has commenced their bus operations and offered three daily scheduled busses from Trenton to Philadelphia International Airport.

 Facilities and aircraft

 Trenton–Mercer Airport covers 1,345 acres (544 ha) at an elevation of 212 feet (65 m) above mean sea level.
 It has two asphalt runways: 6/24 is 6,006 by 150 feet (1,831 x 46 m) and 16/34 is 4,800 by 150 feet (1,463 x 46 m).
 The airport has three helipads, H1, H2, and H3, each 64 by 64 feet (20 x 20 m).
 To meet FAA requirements that certain runways be equipped with an EMAS bed before the end of 2013, the airport installed EMAS beds at both ends of runway 16/34 in 2012; officials announced plans in early 2013 to close runway 6/24 for two months that fall to install an EMAS bed at both ends.